Cisco-Kosha/discord-connector/README.md

 # Kosha Discord Connector

-Discord is a VoIP and instant messaging social platform.
-Users have the ability to communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
+Discord is a social platform that enables you to communicate via voice, video, or chat—and to share files and media—in public or private communities called "guilds" (or "servers").

-The connector APIs allow you to perform 'RESTful' operations such as reading, modifying, adding or deleting data from your helpdesk.
-The APIs also support Cross-Origin Resource Sharing (CORS).
+Using the Kosha Discord connector, you can perform REST API operations such as reading, modifying, adding, or deleting data from your Discord servers.
+The connector also support Cross-Origin Resource Sharing (CORS).

-In order to use Discord connector, you need to provide the bot access to a server for which you have admin access.
-Once the bot is added it can perform various operations as specified by the API specification.

-## Bot vs User Accounts

-Discord's API provides a separate type of user account dedicated to automation, called a bot account.
-Bot accounts can be created through the applications page, and are authenticated using a token (rather than a username and password).
-Unlike the normal OAuth2 flow, bot accounts have full access to most API routes without using bearer tokens, and can connect to the Real Time Gateway.
-Automating normal user accounts (generally called "self-bots") outside of the OAuth2/bot API is forbidden, and can result in account termination if found.

-Bot accounts have a few differences in comparison to normal user accounts, namely:

-* Bots are added to guilds through the OAuth2 API, and cannot accept normal invites.
-* Bots cannot have friends, nor be added to or join Group DMs.
-* Verified bots do not have a maximum number of Guilds.
-* Bots have an entirely separate set of Rate Limits.

-Discord connector uses a bot behind the scenes.

-## What is possible with Discord APIs?

-The Discord APIs provide your applications with direct access to the Discord Platform, giving you the ability to:
+Using the Discord API, your Kosha workflow or application can directly access the Discord platform to:

 * Interact with channels
 * Manage channel messages
-* Guilds
+* Mange guilds

-and much more!
+* And much more!

-Discord's API is based around two core layers, a HTTPS/REST API for general operations, and persistent secure WebSocket based connection for sending and subscribing to real-time events.
-The most common use case of the Discord API will be providing a service, or access to a platform through the OAuth2 API.
+Discord's API is based on two core layers, a HTTPS/REST API for general operations and a persistent secure WebSocket connection for sending and subscribing to real-time events.
+The Discord API is most commonly used to provide services, or access to a platform, through the OAuth2 API.

 ## Useful Actions

+You can use the Kosha Discord connector to perform several useful operations to manage your Discord channels and guilds.

-### Channels
+### Managing Channels

-Represents a guild or DM channel within Discord.

 - Get channel information
 - Get channel messages
 - Create messages
 - Delete message

-### Guilds
+### Managing Guilds

-Guilds in Discord represent an isolated collection of users and channels, and are often referred to as "servers"

 - Get Guilds
 - Modify Guilds
 - Delete Guilds
 - Create Guilds

-Refer to the Discord connector [API specification](openapi.json) for details.
+Refer to the Kosha Discord connector [API specification](openapi.json) for details.

 ## Example Usage